pypy/pypy/pypy/doc/coding-guide.rst

 structure.

-For example, an application-level Python ``list`` is implemented by the `standard object space`_ as an instance of ``W_ListObject``, which has an instance attribute ``wrappeditems`` (an interpreter-level list which contains the application-level list's items as wrapped objects).
+For example, an application-level Python ``list`` is implemented by the :ref:`standard object space <standard-object-space>` as an instance of ``W_ListObject``, which has an instance attribute ``wrappeditems`` (an interpreter-level list which contains the application-level list's items as wrapped objects).